Women’s Addiction Treatment Center in Treasure Island, Florida

 Women Face Severe Health-Related Consequences Related to Substance Abuse

 Women with a history of addiction are more likely to experience health-related consequences and report problems of greater severity compared to men.
 Many women tend to develop substance abuse problems faster than men.

 Women’s body weight tends to be lower than men.
 They also tend to carry more fat and less water in their bodies.
 This causes their bodies to retain alcohol longer and exposes their internal organs to the effects of alcohol for an extended period of time.

 Why Gender-Specific Treatment Leads to Success

 Gender-specific treatment for substance abuse is crucial in addiction treatment for women.
 Enrolling in a women’s addiction treatment center or program allows for these different experiences to be addressed in a comfortable environment that is sensitive to the needs of women in recovery.
 Discussing these personal issues with other women can provide great benefits and prove to be a crucial part in the recovery process.

 Heal from Addiction in a Boutique Environment

 If you are a woman in need of treatment, don’t wait any longer.
 Footprints can be your first step on your journey to recovery.
 Contact us today to speak to an admissions expert and verify your insurance.

 Still not sure?
-View our photo gallery of our women’s housing below.
+View our photo gallery of our women’s care environments below.